-Poor lens hygiene can cause problems with contact lenses as well as eye infections, so it’s important to practise hand hygiene before you touch your lenses.
+It’s not nice to talk about, but poor lens hygiene doesn’t just cause issues with your lenses – it can give you an eye infection, too.
 “Always wash and dry your hands thoroughly before you put your contact lenses in or take them out,” says Bupa optometrist Karen Makin.

-She also recommends inspecting your lenses before putting them in.
+She also recommends having a good look at your lenses before putting them in.
 “If there are any bits of lint, try to remove them or give the lens a good rinse in cleaning solution before putting it in your eye,” says Makin.

 For more information on how to put in contact lenses safely, and how to remove them, click here.

-Wearing contact lenses for longer than prescribed can lead to eye infections and other complications.
-If you’re prescribed dailies, change them daily.
-If you aren’t meant to sleep in your lenses, don’t – even if you get home super late.
+It can be tempting to leave them in at times, but wearing contact lenses for longer than prescribed can lead to eye infections and other complications.
+If you’re prescribed dailies, change them, well, daily!
+If you aren’t meant to sleep in your lenses, don’t – yes, even if you’re really tired.

 “It’s really important to follow your optometrist’s advice around your wearing schedule – how long you can wear them each day and for how many days,” says Makin.
 “It isn’t a good idea to try and make a fortnightly pair stretch for three weeks, or go for too long without giving your eyes a break.”

-Reusable contact lenses must be cleaned and disinfected after each use with a cleaning solution – never with tap water, saliva, detergent, soap or any other household cleaner.
-Never use cleaning solution if it’s past its expiration date, advises Makin.
+Got reusable contacts?
+Clean and disinfect them every time you use them, with a cleaning solution – never with tap water, saliva, detergent, soap or any other household cleaner.
+Also, don’t be tempted to use cleaning solution if it’s past its expiration date, advises Makin.